Law enforcement are responding to an active shooter situation at a casino in Wisconsin

 The casino is telling people not to go near the area as the investigation continues.

-"All Oneida Casino locations will be closed until further notice," the casino tweeted.
+"All Oneida Casino locations will be closed until further notice," Oneida Nation of Wisconsin tweeted.

+There are three additional casino locations, according to the Oneida Casino website.

+Tribal officials have not given details on what transpired at the active shooting scene.

 CNN has reached out to the area fire department, police, sheriff's office and nearby hospitals for more information.